-The last time we set out to photograph a sporty executive sedan next to equally sleek aircraft landing at an "undisclosed" Midwestern Aerodrome we were chastised that the license plate would be recorded for posterity.
+The last time "Drive...He Said" photographed a sporty executive sedan next to equally sleek aircraft landing at an "undisclosed" Midwestern Aerodrome we were chastised that the license plate would be recorded for posterity.
 "Heck, buddy, this car belongs to the manufacturer's press fleet."

 Why a refresh of a such a bold design in such short a time (after the 2010 launch)?
-Several premium executive saloons have closed in on "four-door coupe" classification.
+How about some additions to the executive "four-door coupe" classification.
 The Buick Regal (especially in GS trim) and the Volvo S60 T5 are but two that come to mind.
-BMW and Audi, with their respective 6 Grand Coupe-series and A7 sedans, already moved ahead the mark for the Mercedes CLS.
-In the business of making and selling cars you don't wait for competitors to make the next move.

-If we can sum up the transition to the 2013 CC Sport it would be that the "mild-mannered Clark Kent has exited the phone booth donned in cape and tights."
-Like a hung-over supermodel, this is one car where "photographs simply don't do it justice."
-What stands out is a more chiseled VW corporate front-chin.
-More substantial taillamps and a less subtle, but better integrated trunk-lid spoiler have filtered out some of the "cuteness."
+Cosmetically the 2013 VW CC Sport gives up some Beetle oblique curvature, for more sharpness.
+As with a hung-over supermodel, photographs simply don't do the 2013 VW CC justice.
+It adopts a chiseled VW corporate front-chin.
+More substantial taillamps and a less subtle, better integrated trunk-lid spoiler have filtered out some of the "cuteness."

 _ _ _ _ _ _ _ _ _ _

-Being a mid-cycle update, the shared-in-just-about-everything-VW EA888 turbocharged TFSI 2.0-liter DOHC gas inline 4-cylinder is still the mill.
+- Being a mid-cycle update, the ubiquitous EA888 turbocharged TFSI 2.0-liter DOHC gas inline 4-cylinder remains the go-to mill in the 2013 VW CC.
 A water-to-air intercooled IHI turbo makes 13 psi of boost.
 The net result: 200 horsepower.
 Over 90% of the 207 lb-feet of torque is available at a mere 1700 rpm.
-Spin is routed to the front wheels via a Direct Shift Gearbox with six (6) forward speeds, that can actually blip the throttle, barely.
+Spin is routed to the front wheels via a Direct Shift Gearbox with six (6) forward speeds, that can actually blip the throttle.

 Release the brake and there is a slight forward lurch as one clutch pack disengages first gear and another engages second.
-Step into the accelerator and power unfolds seamlessly without any discernible lag.
-Attaining 60 miles-per-hour in 7 seconds is withing the realm of probability.
-Such a pale engine idle and exhaust note belies its development by Audi.
-Direct injection delivered a healthy 25 miles-per-each gallon of unleaded fuel in combined driving conditions.
+Step on the accelerator and power unfolds without any discernible turbo lag.
+Attaining 60 miles-per-hour in 7 seconds is rather feasible.
+Such a pale engine idle and exhaust note belies development by Audi.
+Direct injection returns a healthy 25 miles-per-each gallon of unleaded fuel in combined driving.

 _ _ _ _ _ _ _ _ _ _

-This year Volkswagen relented and has finally offered the U.S. spec CC with a middle rear seat position.
-If you want to call it that.
-At least it has a safety belt and LATCH provisions for child seats.
-The sloping roof limits headroom to a 36.5" scalp rubbing inches.
-If it's of any consolation one would have to "duck" getting into any other coupe.
 For perspective our EPA classifies the VW CC as a compact-size car.
 Just like the Golf hatchback.
-Guess which has the better rear seat accommodations.
-Alas, no Golf gets fine mouse fur and chrome cargo tie-down hardware in trunk.
+Guess which has the better rear seat accommodations?
+Alas, no "Rabbit" gets fine mouse fur and chrome cargo tie-down hardware in trunk.
 The split rear seat-back folds to expand upon 13 cubic feet of capacity.

 _ _ _ _ _ _ _ _ _ _